 The standard procedure requires cutting out a graft (a section) of the gum from the palate and grafting it to where it’s needed.
-This creates two surgical wounds that patients have to deal with.
-To delicately cut and remove the graft tissue and attach it with sutures takes about an hour to an hour and a half for just one or two teeth.
-This requires the patient to recuperate for about two or three weeks.
-If you have more teeth affected by gum recession, you can imagine this is a long and painful way of solving the problem.
+This process creates two surgical wounds that patients have to manage.
+To delicately cut and remove the graft tissue and attach it with sutures takes about an hour to an hour and a half.
+This procedure requires the patient to recuperate for about two or three weeks.
+If you have more teeth affected by gum recession, this is a long and painful way of solving the problem.

 What are the benefits of Pinhole Gum Rejuvenation Treatment?

-After the procedure, the patient will live the dental office with his or her gum line in the right position, with almost no sign of any significant surgical treatment.
+After the procedure, you will leave the dental office with your gum line in the correct position and almost no sign of significant surgical treatment.

 Is the Pinhole Gum Surgery just moving the collagen around?

-Dr Violet Newman will not be just moving collagen, but the gum tissue which has abundant collagen in it.
-The collagen strips that she put in are used to stabilize the gum flap.
-The collagen causes the body to regenerate more collagen tissue, so it serves a dual purpose.
+Dr. Violet Newman will not be just moving collagen, but the gum tissue with abundant collagen.
+The collagen strips that she puts in are used to stabilize the gum flap.
+In addition, collagen causes the body to regenerate more collagen tissue, serving a dual purpose.

 How long will this gum recede treatment last?

-The Pinhole Gum Rejuvenation Treatment is expected to be permanent, and last as long as any other procedure.
-Nothing is forever, of course, because there the normal ageing process goes on.
-However, if everything is healthy and there is no over-brushing, I’ve seen this last years and years.
+The Pinhole Gum Rejuvenation Treatment is expected to be permanent and last as long as any other procedure.
+Nothing is forever, of course, because the normal ageing process goes on.
+However, if everything is healthy and there is no over-brushing, it can last for years.

 Does this procedure cure gum disease?

-The Pinhole Gum Rejuvenation Treatment is not meant to cure gum disease.
-The Pinhole® Surgical Technique is meant to restore the gum line to normal.
-Any treatment for gum disease treatment must be done before having this procedure.
-So, we want to do it in a mouth that is not infected with any kind of inflammatory processes, such as periodontal disease.
+Pinhole Gum Rejuvenation Treatment is not meant to cure gum disease.
+But instead, it is intended to restore the gum line to normal.
+Any treatment for gum disease must be done before having this procedure.
+So, we want to do it in a mouth that is not infected with any inflammatory processes, such as periodontal disease.

-This is why we will recommend you first to test and treat your gum disease using OraVital System.
+For this reason, we recommend you first test and treat your gum disease using OraVital System.

-After the Pinhole Gum Treatment procedure, you will have to follow a specific protocol to make sure that your gums will heal in the right position.
-Also, you will have 4 follow up appointments at 24 hours after the procedure, 1 week, 2 weeks, and 6 weeks after the procedure.
-This is important because we can make sure that everything is healing right.
+After the Pinhole Gum Treatment procedure, you will have to follow a specific protocol to ensure your gums heal in the proper position.
+Also, you will have 4 follow-up appointments afterward: 1 week, 2 weeks, and 6 weeks after the procedure.
+These follow-ups are essential because we can make sure that everything is healing right.

 Is the Pinhole Gum Surgery Treatment recommended for anyone?

 NO!
-This treatment, the same as any other dental or medical procedure, is not recommended to anyone.
+This treatment, like any other dental or medical procedure, is not recommended to anyone.

 If your teeth are too loose and almost falling out, this procedure will not help you.
-If your gums are still bleeding and infected with all kinds of pathogens, you need first to address this situation first and treat this infection.
-If you like to have a long and painful recovery with lots of cuts and sutures, this is not right for you.
-And if you are not willing to change your oral habits and follow the protocol after the procedure and later on to maintain your oral health with daily brushing and flossing and regular cleanings, do not waste your time on this procedure.
+If your gums are still bleeding and infected with all kinds of pathogens, you need first to address this situation first and treat the infection.
+And if you are not willing to change your oral habits and follow the protocol after the procedure, and later on to maintain your oral health with daily brushing and flossing and regular cleanings, do not waste your time on this procedure.
 Just wait a bit longer, and you will enjoy some excellent dentures.